Djohar Manik: Racing career

-In addition to her victory at the Indonesian Derby, Djohar Manik is also known to have won three Star of Stars title (2015, 2017, 2018) and two Super Sprint titles (2014, 2016).
-In the 2016 Pekan Olahraga Nasional (PON XIX) in West Java, she competed with her jockey, Jendri Turangan, and won the gold medal after finishing first at the Legokjawa Racecourse, Pangandaran.
+In addition to her victory at the Indonesian Derby, Djohar Manik is also known to have won three Star of Stars titles (2015, 2017, 2018) and two Super Sprint titles (2014, 2016).
+In the 2016 Pekan Olahraga Nasional (PON XIX) in West Java, she competed with her jockey, Jendri Turangan, and won the gold medal after finishing first at Legokjawa Racecourse in Pangandaran.